friedrichgross/kanao-bot/README.md

 # kanao-bot

-Bot for the FsInfo Discord(s) to phase out external Bots.
+Bot for the FsInfo discord servers to phase out external bots.

-Needs a .env file with a valid bot token as BOT_TOKEN=<token>
+Needs a .env file with a valid bot token as BOT_TOKEN